risha2211/My-Projects/Cybersecurity-System.md

 ### 🧬 What is Digital DNA Fingerprinting?

-This technology captures a unique behavioral and structural signature—or “fingerprint”—of every legitimate website by analyzing:
+This technology captures a unique behavioral and structural signature or a “fingerprint” of every legitimate website by analyzing:

 - Domain structure
 - Source code (HTML/CSS/JS)